immuta/homework/apps/README.md

             <td>Data caching</td>
             <td>
-                Since we're fetching data that are quite static, and especially given the overhead of the request rate limits (see ticket INT-1001), it makes sense to cache the results, either upon service startup or upon the first request, to improve the user experience a little.
+                Since we're fetching data that are quite static, and especially given the overhead of the request rate limits (see ticket INT-1001), it makes sense to cache the results, either request rate limits (see ticket INT-1001), it makes sense to cache the results, either upon service startup or upon the first request, to improve the user experience a little.
                 I'm told we can use any data persistence method we'd like here.
 The important thing is